Raahat12/Mid_term_Raahat_JavaFx/README.md

 # Mid_term_Raahat_JavaFx
-**ScreenShot1 is my school timetable, its incomplete**
+**ScreenShot1 is my school timetable, its incomplete.**

-**Screenshot2 is my basic code, all the loops and arrays can be found here**
+**Screenshot2 is my basic code, all the loops and arrays can be found her.e**

 **And lastly Midter_Screenshot is my java scene builder, you can my heirarchy and the myn parent, Child layout.
-You can also see my grid GridePlane that i created, have a blast**
+You can also see my grid GridePlane that i created, have a blast!**